selforganising/foundersandcoders/_posts/2014-05-02-jinja-templates.md

       </body>
     </html>

-The `{ % block %}` tags indicate a block of text that may be over-ridden by a template that extends the base template and extends or replaces the block.
+The `{ % block %}` tags indicate a block of text that may be over-written by a template that extends the base template and extends or replaces the block.

 The *blog_front* template might also have something that looks like this: